isen0011/traefik-maintenance-plugin/README.md

 # Traefik Maintenance Plugin by Programic

 Traefik maintenance plugin to show visitors a maintenance page.
-This plugin can be used for example when upgrading a production environment.
+Useful when upgrading a production environment.

+Hosts (by regex) that are under maintenance are retrieved using an http request to an inform url.
+Permitted ips are retained (such as development) and other visitors receive a maintenance page with status code 503 Service Unavailable.

+This plugin returns the correct response based on the `Content-Type` header.
+Currently `application/json`, `text/plain` and `text/html`.

 ## Configuration